DvdJ002/battle-sim-sandbox/README.md

 ### Kamikaze

 **Role: Explosive kamikaze**

-Kamikaze is a smaller enemy that will chase you directly and explode upon reaching the your vicinity.
+Kamikaze is a smaller enemy that will chase you directly and explode upon reaching your vicinity.
 The explosion will deal high damage and apply knockback.
 The KB is implemented by giving the player sudden opposite angle velocity.

 **Stats:**